 - Uncontrollable flashbacks from the car accident

-There are four types of PTSD symptoms, according to Mayo Clinic.
+There are four main types of PTSD symptoms.
 Doctors will look at each set of symptoms to diagnose PTSD.
 Someone with PTSD will have one or more symptoms from each group for at least a month.

 Thoughts and feelings can cause someone to re-experience a car accident.
-Situations, words, and objects can also trigger symptoms, which can impact everyday living.
+Situations, words, and objects can also trigger symptoms, impacting everyday living.

 Re-experiencing symptoms include: